StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_events.md

 {% hint style="info" %}
 This page describes the Splunk Events check running on StackState Agent V2.

-If you are currently running the Splunk Events check on Agent V1 (legacy), it is advised that you migrate to Agent V2.
+If you are currently running the Splunk Events check on Agent V1 (legacy), it's advised that you migrate to Agent V2.

 * [Migrate to Agent V2](/setup/agent/migrate-agent-v1-to-v2/)
 * [Documentation for the Splunk Events check running on Agent V1 \(legacy\)](https://docs.stackstate.com/v/5.0/stackpacks/integrations/splunk/splunk_events)